“Café, society can surely

 “I get that, too,” she coaxed, “Just get who’s the source…”

-“Get…damn—stop with that bullshit, Syd,” I spouted, wringing a cocktail napkin.
-“All I know is, we had one moment of heaven, and from there on, it’s been nothing but hell!”
+“Damn—stop with that twisted bullshit, Syd,” I spouted, wringing a cocktail napkin.
+“All I know is, one little detour and it’s been a non-stop road to hell!”

-“That’s ’cause you’ve been chained to it.
+“That’s ’cause you’ve been chained to our… afternoon delight.
 Werner says a shared love experience is one of the few times we’re shocked into aliveness.
 So we put it on this emotional pedestal, and make it a standard for anything that comes afterward.
 The trap is, nothing can compare, see?
-Not with perfection, so one memory is your prison, but actually you are your prison—that head of yours won’t let you really experience anything else.”
+Not with perfection, so one memory is your prison—that head of yours won’t let you really experience anything else.”

-“That’s us you’re talking about, Syd,” I hissed, sipping through my stir straw.
-“You’re sounding like some dial-a-shrink!”
+“Aww, you’re sounding like some dial-a-shrink,” I hissed, sipping through my stir straw.

 “Don’t you think I’ve been there, too?
-I’ve just experienced it out, given up the mind fuck.”
+I’ve just given up the mind fuck.”

 “Easy for you, maybe—when you’re the one fucking the mind…”

-“Can’t buy that, Syd, not after you left me hanging out to dry…”
+“Can’t buy that, Syd, not after you hung me out to dry…”

-“On another level, I totally get where you’re coming from, Kenneth.
+“On another level, I get where you’re coming from, Kenneth.
 So maybe I can help.”

 “I’ll ignore that unhelpful vursht, but no more bailing, hear,” Syd said firmly, signaling the diva waitress for another round, this time White Nuns.
-“Poor Kenneth—you’re resisting again.
-And you can pull that all night or we can work through this.
-Either way, the reality is you took me up on my invitation, toots, and you aren’t going anywhere.”
+“Poor, poor Kenneth—you can pull that all night or we can work through this.
+Either way, the reality is you took me up on my invitation here, toots, and you aren’t going anywhere yet, capeesh?”

 There I froze, somewhat stunned by her fortitude.
 On another level, I almost welcomed it, much like the showers that hose down a humid summer day.
 After all, wasn’t that what turned my head in the first place, what purged Melissa’s tenderness, what dictated our initial bittersweet terms of engagement?
 I sighed and bounced my melon gently against the booth back, watching the waitress and bartender commiserate over their own double capps.
 My angst billowed and etherized with the espresso steam, lifting in veiled whisps to Tosca’s ceiling—before wafting up and dissolving into the dark.